sailbot-vt/OLD-sailbot-16/ABOUT.md

 **Clone**

 Code is stored in the GitHub repository.
 It is synced with the code stored locally on your computer.
 When you make a change you create a *commit*.
 This commit is *pushed* to the GitHub server and the repository updates.
-Other collaborators will *pull* your commit down and their local versions will also updates.
+Other collaborators will *pull* your commit down and their local versions will also update.

 The GUI version of the program makes this process super simple.
 Once you are added to the repository, click <kbd>+</kbd> to add a new repository then click the <kbd>clone</kbd> tab.
 Select the SailBOT repository.
 Clone the repository wherever you would like.
 >Note: if you want to use an IDE to code in (highly reccomended), clone the project in your IDE's root folder.
 Then, <kbd>file</kbd> > <kbd>import</kbd> the project into the IDE.
 I don't recommend cloning the repository through the IDE itself.